 After all this, almost one third of all the food we produce still ends up lost or thrown away.
 This adds yet another layer to the problem, as organic waste also releases methane as it decomposes.
 To make a long story short: if we want to keep global warming under control, we’ll have to learn to feed more people with less resources, particularly as the world’s population keeps growing.

 Of course, we also have to mention plastic production here, as the material remains one of the most persistent pollutants on Earth.
 It is also one of the most popular — we consume so much of it that recyclers can’t keep up.
-To give you an idea: shoppers worldwide are using a million single-use plastic bags a minute.
+To give you an idea: worldwide we are using nearly two million single-use plastic bags a minute.
 By 2050, when plastic production is expected to have tripled (!), it will be responsible for up to 13% of our planet’s total carbon budget.
 And besides killing wildlife, plastic waste in our oceans also releases methane and ethylene as it breaks down, creating an alarming feedback loop that makes temperatures rise faster and faster.

 Didn’t COVID-19 buy us some time?